gq0811/learngit/readme.txt

-t is a version control system.
+is a version control system.
 Git is free software.
-i am having  added some words hereth the forth line the fifth line i add a word i add a word again creating a new branch is simple
+i am having  added some words hereth the forth line the fifth line i add a word i add a word again creating a new branch is simple,and easy i don't want to make her angry